hudsonletuan/portfolio/README.md

 * **React**: A JavaScript library for building user interfaces.
 * **TypeScript**: A statically typed superset of JavaScript that adds type safety and other features.
 * **API**: An application programming interface (API) is a way for two or more computer programs or components to communicate with each other.
+#### (For Deployment)
+* **AWS Amplify Hosting**: A fully managed CI/CD and hosting service for fast, secure, and reliable static and server-side rendered apps.
+* **AWS Lambda**: A serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
+* **AWS API Gateway**: A fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 Installation
 ------------